pyx-industries/julee/docs/proposals/framework_taxonomy/index.rst

 Key Principles
 --------------

+1. **Core idioms are the foundation**: Everything hangs on the Clean Architecture patterns defined in ``core/``—immutable entities, abstract repositories, use case classes, layered infrastructure.
+Viewpoints are ontologically bound to these idioms; contrib and solutions depend on them.

-1. **Accelerators scream**: Bounded contexts live at the top level of a codebase, not nested under a parent directory.
+2. **Accelerators scream**: Bounded contexts live at the top level of a codebase, not nested under a parent directory.
 When you open a solution, you immediately see what domains it contains.

-2. **Reserved words have structural meaning**: Certain directory names (``core/``, ``contrib/``, ``applications/``, ``docs/``, ``deployment/``) are reserved and cannot be used as accelerator names.
+3. **Reserved words have structural meaning**: Certain directory names (``core/``, ``contrib/``, ``applications/``, ``docs/``, ``deployment/``) are reserved and cannot be used as accelerator names.

-3. **Dependencies point parentward**: Within an accelerator, inner layers (entities) know nothing of outer layers (infrastructure).
+4. **Dependencies point parentward**: Within an accelerator, inner layers (entities) know nothing of outer layers (infrastructure).
 Imports trend toward ``../`` (parent), not ``./subdir/`` (child).

-4. **Convention over configuration**: Following the idioms gives you sensible defaults.
+5. **Convention over configuration**: Following the idioms gives you sensible defaults.
 A naive implementation should work out of the box.

-5. **Viewpoints are universal**: HCD and C4 viewpoints can be applied to any solution that follows the core idioms.
+6. **Viewpoints are universal**: HCD and C4 viewpoints can be applied to any solution that follows the core idioms.
 They are lenses, not dependencies.

-6. **Contrib is opt-in**: Contrib modules (CEAP, polling, etc.) are batteries-included utilities that solutions explicitly choose to use.
+7. **Contrib is opt-in**: Contrib modules (CEAP, polling, etc.) are batteries-included utilities that solutions explicitly choose to use.

 Documents in This Proposal